mikael-johnsson/the-garage-sale/README.md

 5. Add a config var of key: PORT value: 8000
 6. Add buildpacks - add Python and nodejs (in that order)
 7. Go to deploy section and choose a deplyoyment method.
 I used Github since that is were I store my code.
-8. Connect the app to the repo containing your code
+8. Connect the app to the repository containing your code
 9. Click manual deployment.
 Your app is now deployed!

-NOTE: If using match keyword in the code, first read Bug section in [TESTING.md](TESTING.md)
+NOTE: If using match keyword in the code, first read Bugs section in [TESTING.md](TESTING.md)
 ### How to fork
 These are instructions how to fork the app from Github: